At 29, I Finally Opened Up To My Immigrant Mother About Dating

 Of course, I lied to my parents about it, saying I was going away with my friends.
 But somehow my mother knew, as she always does, and she was bold enough to ask me outright.

-This carried on even after I graduated and moved away to New York City.
+This carried on even after I graduated and moved away.
 On phone calls I’d give very little information, saying things were “good” and “not much” was new, without elaborating further.
-I used to envy my friends who would tell their moms every detail of their dating life; I knew she loved me but that type of closeness was foreign to me.
+I used to envy my friends who would tell their mothers every detail of their dating life; I knew she loved me but that type of closeness was foreign to me.

 We avoided the topic altogether until I was of marrying age (at least, according to my mother).
 At 22, she reminded me, she was already married, and when I turned 26 she pointed out she had been pregnant with my brother at the same age.
 There were WhatsApp messages with biodatas of foreign men, filled with details about their grandparents and a list of their impressive degrees.
 One week after my 28th birthday my mother forwarded me a marriage proposal, which I declined without inquiring further.
 As I inched closer to 30, the reminders turned into questions.
 Do you want to get married?
 Aren’t you scared of ending up alone?